What is Caffeine?

 Blood Cholesterol: There is no scientific evidence that caffeine changes blood cholesterol levels.
 However, always brew coffee through a paper filter.
 People in other countries who drink boiled, unfiltered coffee do experience a rise in blood cholesterol levels.

 Pregnancy/Breastfeeding: Moderate caffeine consumption does not reduce fertility in women, and it does not have adverse effects on pregnancy or outcome.
-Pregnant women should limit caffeine intake to the equivalent of 1 to 2 cups of coffee daily.
-When breastfeeding, women should limit coffee consumption to under 3 cups per day.
-Drinking more than 3 cups per day can lead to increased wakefulness and poor feeding for the baby.
+Pregnant women should limit caffeine intake to 200 mg daily.
+When breastfeeding, women should limit caffeine consumption to under 300 mg per day.
+Drinking more than 300 mg can lead to increased wakefulness and poor feeding for the baby.

 Bone Health: The relationship between caffeine and bone health is a relatively new area of study.
 It has been shown that caffeine intake can cause a slight and temporary rise in the amount of urinary calcium loss.
 On the other hand, studies show that getting enough calcium in the diet offsets the potential effect of caffeine on bone density.